 We are a diversified holding company owning subsidiaries that are engaged in various operating businesses.
 Our primary business strategy is to continue to grow our core business segments.
-Our core business segments include Investment Management, Automotive, Railcar, Food Packaging, Metals, Real Estate and Home Fashion.
-On January 15, 2010, in two separate transactions, we acquired controlling interests in American Railcar Industries Inc., or ARI (which comprises our Railcar segment), and Viskase Companies Inc., or Viskase (which comprises our Food Packaging segment).
+Our core business segments include Investment Management, Automotive, Gaming, Railcar, Food Packaging, Metals, Real Estate and Home Fashion.
+On November 15, 2010, we acquired, through our Investment Management segment, an additional 668,000 shares of common stock of Tropicana or the Tropicana Shares (which now comprises our Gaming segment).
+As a result of this purchase, the Investment Management segment holds, in the aggregate, 13,538,446 Tropicana Shares, representing approximately 51.5% of the outstanding Tropicana Shares.
 In addition, we seek to acquire undervalued assets and companies that are distressed or in out-of-favor industries.
-As of March 31, 2010, we had approximately \$18.8 billion of total assets.
-For fiscal 2009 and the quarter ended March 31, 2010, our total consolidated revenues were \$8.6 billion and \$1.9 billion, respectively.
+As of September 30, 2010, we had approximately \$19.3 billion of total assets.
+For fiscal 2009 and the nine months ended September 30, 2010, our total consolidated revenues were \$8.6 billion and \$6.6 billion, respectively.

 Icahn Enterprises is a master limited partnership formed in Delaware on February 17, 1987.
 We own a 99% limited partner interest in Icahn Enterprises Holdings.
 Substantially all of our assets and liabilities are owned through Icahn Enterprises Holdings and substantially all of our operations are conducted through Icahn Enterprises Holdings and its subsidiaries.
-Icahn Enterprises GP.
-Inc., or Icahn Enterprises GP, our sole general partner, owns a 1% general partnership interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partnership interest in Icahn Enterprises Holdings and us.
+Icahn Enterprises GP, our sole general partner, owns a 1% general partnership interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partnership interest in Icahn Enterprises Holdings and us.
 Icahn Enterprises GP is owned and controlled by Mr. Carl C. Icahn.